 Family Characteristics — Plants in the Malvacea family have multiple stamina merged into a singular column; here is a pictorial representation of this statement.
 The plants themselves are mucilaginous.

 Bearing one of the more appropriate species names, this much maligned edible and medicinal plant has been used as a synonym for loathsomely boring even by the Biblical Old Testament.
-Like a soul without culture, mallow has often been regarded like a cold and clinically living noun.
+Like a soul without culture, mallow has often been regarded as a cold and clinically living noun.
 The vast amount of modern literature naming Malva neglecta do so with a mind for eradication, or simply as a footnote in an ecological list of wayside things; however, there is more to the story.
 This same plant that you step on as a weed in your lawn has been utilized in sex magic and poetry for millennia and its uses as a medicinal herb by the ancient sages of proto-science are legion.
-Science is now beginning to discover new pharmacological properties of this plant, and — hey — I find it to be a pretty tasty plant.
+Science is now beginning to discover new pharmacological properties of this plant, and — hey — it is actually a tasty plant when prepared right.